-Recommendations of the Ed Specs Workgroup for the Workgroup on the Assessment and Funding of School Facilities Ed Specs Workgroup Recommendations Pros Cons Draft Workgroup Recommendations 8.9.
+Recommendations of the Ed Specs Workgroup for the Workgroup on the Assessment and Funding of School Facilities Ed Specs Workgroup Recommendations Pros Cons Draft Workgroup Recommendations 9.
 Explore the implementation of real-time utilities metering for each facility.
-Real-time utilities metering monitors energy consumption over time and can identify efficiency improvements, such as controls adjustments, to ensure that facilities efficiency meets design expectations.
+Output Description: Real-time utilities metering monitors energy consumption over time and can identify efficiency improvements, such as controls adjustments, to ensure that facilities efficiency meets design expectations.
 Supports both accountability of facility systems performance and occupant behavior.
 Provides basis for continuous improvement and best practices.
 Provides the opportunity for information to be included in curriculum.
+Funding is required to support real-time utilities metering.
+The Workgroup recommends implementation of this potential solution, initially with each new, renewed, or replacement schools that utilize any State funding be fitted with standardized M&V and that any associated costs be treated as an eligible cost of the project.

 Optional Considerations Potential Solutions Pros Cons Draft Workgroup Recommendations 10.
 Adopt a methodology for LEA CIP (Capital Improvement Program) funding allocations so that LEAs receive a formula-driven allocation (primarily based upon enrollment) each year.
 Revise ineligible items to more fully fund project obligations, and use existing Revolving Fund to "bank" or "advance" them as needed by each LEA, so that each LEA eventually receives their annual allocation but so that the full allocation does not have to be used by each LEA every year.
 LEAs know what funding to anticipate for local priorities and can develop better plans based upon anticipated funding levels.
 State participates more fully in project costs, decreasing the burden on LEAs that struggle to fund their share of CIP projects.
 Utilizes revolving fund to its maximum benefit.
 LEAs without funding needs in a given year can "bank" and combine multiple annual allocations to fund complete projects.
 Will not completely eliminate the potential that in some years there will not be sufficient dollars banked for every need unless additional money is added to the Revolving Fund.
+Staff is directed to provide additional information and recommendations regarding formulaic CIP funding to the Workgroup.